-This campaign, run by the Soil Association, rated J D Wetherspoon as the best restaurant overall in 2021, with Wahaca, Zizzi and Wagamama close behind.
+The Out to Lunch 2024 campaign sent an army of secret diner parents to assess the quality of 20 popular UK high-street food chains.
+Run by the Soil Association, it rated J D Wetherspoon as the best restaurant overall in 2021, with Wahaca, Zizzi and Wagamama close behind.